nickpoerio/CarND-MPC-Project/README.md

 ## Model Preprocessing

 ### Waypoints
-I took the waypoints and project to the car coordinate frame (see lines 105-115 in main.cpp).
+I took the waypoints and projected to the car coordinate frame (see lines 105-115 in main.cpp).
 Then I used a 3rd order polynomial to interpolate the points.
 This is the minimum order to guarantee a curvature variation, which also determines a reference speed variation.
 If instead of a polynomial, a spline were needed (longer predictions), a 5th order would have been necessary, in order to assure continuity in the curvature variation which is the reference for vehicle yaw acceleration.

 ### State, Latency and Actuators